AdVey-io/GottaAsk-Unity/README.md

 ## **Class**: `GottaAskSDK`

-The `GottaAskSDK` class is a static utility that facilitates initializing the SDK, displaying ads, and handling survey completion callbacks.
+The `GottaAskSDK` class is a static utility that facilitates initializing the SDK, displaying surveys, and handling survey completion callbacks.

 ### **Features**
 - Initialize the SDK with user-specific credentials.
-- Display ads on supported platforms.
+- Display surveys on supported platforms.
 - Handle survey completion events using delegates.

 ---